-Curated by Joachim Jäger and Irina Hiebert Grun
+The exhibition is curated by Joachim Jäger and Irina Hiebert Grun.

 A special exhibition of the Nationalgalerie – Staatliche Museen zu Berlin

 Address / Getting there

 Bus: Potsdamer Brücke, Potsdamer Platz Bhf / Voßstraße, Kulturforum, Philharmonie

 Thu 10:00 - 20:00